 So now that we’ve gotten that out of the way, here are some design trends I’ve noticed cropping up lately, and my predictions for 2019 and beyond.

 Design has gotten so…cold.
 And sterile.
 And lifeless.
 Apps and entire brands have started to feel like hospitals and laboratories.

 “Cozy Design” is all about a feeling of warmth, comfort, and relaxation.
 It’s about reintroducing humanity back into design.
-Think “hygge” (hoo-ga):
+Think “hygge” (kinda sounds like hugh-gah):

 One Medical is doing a phenomenal job reinventing the sterile medical industry by injecting (we’re doing medical puns now) some coziness into the user experience.
 This is reflected throughout their brand: colors, typography, imagery, and messaging.

 Coziness is one of those things that’s hard to describe, but you know it when you see it.
 You can feel it.
 It’s the way a film photograph looks, or a grain leather bag feels.
 It’s candid, charming, authentic, and approachable.